 The Summer Solstice is the longest day of the year!
 It is also known as Midsummer and it is a day full of love, light and abundance!
 The Solstice starts in the UK at 10.13 am on 21st June 2022!

-The word Solstice comes from the Latin word “solsticium.”
+The origin of the word Solstice comes from the Latin word “solsticium.”
 This is a combination of two words “sol” (the Sun) and “cistere” which means grinding to a halt, or standing still.

 This is the day that the Sun is directly above the Tropic of Cancer and then reverses its direction.
-The day where it halts its current path, and then turns back the other way.
-In December, it will be directly above the Tropic of Capricorn for the Winter Solstice.
+The day where it halts its current path and then turns back the other way!

 The Summer Solstice celebrates the first day of summer.
 The celebrations to greet this day run throughout history.
 People of many religions marked this day as an important one in their calendar.

 In ancient times, before our cities of millions came to being, and when a man led a simple life, the Solstice was an important festival.
 This is the time when the plantings of Spring begin to yield their first fruits.

 All those sweet gifts of nature come bursting forth.
 These days we enjoy strawberries and cherries, the first summer fruits.
 And of course, none of those tasty treats would be possible without the sun’s warming rays.

 The celebrations of Litha took place on the Solstice.
 Often fires were lit, with the burning symbolising the full heat of the Sun’s power, as well as the light that it gives on the longest day.